 Cloudways: Who inspired you the most in your personal and professional life?

 Marat: Honestly, there is no specific person who I can call an idol or an influencer.
 I used to rely on myself and achieve the goals on my own.
 Speaking about professional life, my team, people I work with, are those who inspire me.
 Together, we face challenges, develop projects, and enjoy the results.
 It helps all of us to move forward.

 Cloudways: Would you prefer shared hosting for Magento stores or a rapid-fast, one-click cloud hosting environment like Cloudways?

 Marat: In our practice, the client usually takes the responsibility of choosing a web hosting service.
-We recommend narrowing their choice to a robust and reliable cloud hosting platform or a dedicated server.
+We recommend narrowing their choice to a robust and reliable hosting solution by hosting Magento on cloud or on a dedicated server.
 In the case of Magento 2, shared hosting capacities are not enough.
 Magento 2 is an efficient but power-consuming technology that сalls for a lot of server resources.
 If you don’t follow the technical requirements of Magento, a website will run slowly and improperly.
 As I know the high-quality capabilities of cloud hosting platforms such as Cloudways, I will recommend it to my clients as a reliable cloud hosting provider for Magento.

 Enjoyed the piece?
 Read more interviews of Magento professionals on Cloudways.

 “You can easily extend Magento website’s functionality with useful modules and extensions that’s why we recommend Magento 2 to all corporate clients.” – Marat Mingazov, CEO WEB4PRO

 Abdur Rahman is the Magento whizz at Cloudways.
 He is growth ambitious, and aims to learn & share information about Ecommerce & Magento Development through practice and experimentation.
 He loves to travel and explore new ideas whenever he finds time.
 Get in touch with him at [email protected]